 Ryan White and HIV/AIDS Aging Awareness Day: September 18

-Nearly half of Americans living with diagnosed HIV are 50 and older.
+Nearly half of Americans with diagnosed HIV are aged 50 and older.
 Most contracted HIV at a younger age and are living longer because they are engaged in HIV/AIDS care and benefiting from effective treatments.
-However, a significant proportion contracted HIV after age 50: in 2015, 17% of new HIV infections were among persons over 50.
+However, a significant proportion contracted HIV after age 50: in 2016, 17% of new HIV infections occurred among persons over 50.

 Ryan White and Older Americans

 The RWHAP client population is aging.
 Clients aged 55 and older accounted for 29.4% of all clients in 2017, up significantly from 16.6% in 2010 (see Figure 1).

 A large proportion of RWHAP clients (45-54 year olds) are on the cusp of joining the 55+ age group.
 A session at the 2019 Conference on Retroviruses and Opportunistic Infections (CROI) included this population and presented data that 45.2% of RWHAP clients were over 50 years old, with a projected upward trend to reach 64% by 2030.
 Learn more in the poster, Projected Growth and Needs of Aging People Living with HIV in HRSA’s Ryan White HIV/AIDS Program, presented by HRSA staff and summarized in this HIV.gov blog HRSA Analyzes Growing Ryan White Client Population Over 50 Years Old (Figure 2).

 Clinical Insights: HIV Care for Older Persons with HIV